Mandatory licensing & houses in multiple occupation

 Tacit consent does not apply to this application as it is in the public interest that the council must process your application before it can be granted.
 If you have not heard from the Private Sector Housing Team within 90 days from your application date, please contact us.

 It is an offence to operate a licensable HMO without a licence.
 You could get an unlimited fine for renting out an unlicensed HMO.

 In addition, any Housing Benefit or Universal Credit paid to the landlord of an unlicensed HMO may be repayable to the council.
 Tenants can also apply for a Rent Repayment Order if they have paid rent to a landlord who has failed to obtain an HMO licence.

 The council can apply to manage a HMO that is not licensed.
-This means the council could take over management responsibilities from the landlord in respect to the property, including collection of rent and carrying out repairs etc. This is referred to as an Interim or Final Management Order.
+This means the council could take over management responsibilities from the landlord in respect to the property, including collection of rent and carrying out repairs etc.